Exploring religion: places, practices, texts and experiences

 The focus of the final block is religious experiences.
 What is religious experience, and how are religious experiences represented?
 It first introduces ideas and theories of religious experience, and how we can study and interpret the experiences of others, beginning with a case study of Cargo Cults.
 It then explores the auditory element of religious experience focusing on the question ‘what does religion sound like’?
 The links between religious experience, music and dance are developed with an exploration of mysticism in the Sufi tradition.
 The final chapter of the block explores the experience of pilgrimage.
 This includes examining the variety of different experiences people have, in both religious and ‘secular’ sites, how pilgrimage has changed through time, and why it seems to be increasingly popular for a variety of religious, ‘spiritual’ and non-religious participants.

 - encounter religions in a diverse range of places, practices, texts and experiences.

 - study key approaches and methods in the study of religion.

 - develop a range of key practical and professional skills.

-No preparatory work is required but having studied Discovering the arts and humanities (A111), or The arts past and present (AA100) (now discontinued) would be an advantage.
+No preparatory work is required but having studied Discovering the arts and humanities (A111), Revolutions (A113) or Global challenges: social sciences in action (D113) would be an advantage.